Electric skateboard

 An electric skateboard is a personal transporter based on a skateboard.
 The speed is usually controlled by a wireless hand-held throttle remote, or rider body weight-shifting between front of the board for forward motion and rear for braking.
 As for the direction of travel to the right or left, it is adjusted by tilting the board to one side or the other.
 The classification of electric skateboards (e.g. whether they qualify as a 'vehicle') and legality of their use on roads or pavements varies between countries.

 History

 Early incarnations

-The MotoBoard, which was gasoline-powered, was released in the summer of 1975 but was banned in California in 1997 due to noise and pollution.
+The MotoBoard, which was gasoline-powered, was released in the summer of 1975.
+It was banned in California in 1997 due to noise and pollution.
+This law was changed in 2017 by Governor Jerry Brown of California.
+He had the law updated because the previous law was for gas powered electric skateboards.
+Modern electric skateboards create no pollution.

 Modern electric devices

 Louie Finkle of Seal Beach, California is often cited as an originator of the modern electric skateboard, offering his first wireless electric skateboard in 1997 and a patent filed in April 1999, however it was not until the 2004–2006 that electric motors and batteries were available with sufficient torque and efficiency to power boards effectively.

 In 2012, ZBoard, raised nearly 30 times their target for a balance controlled electric skateboard on Kickstarter, which was well received at the Consumer Electronics Show in Las Vegas in January 2013.
 Their 2015 campaign on Indiegogo was 86 time over-subscribed, raising $1 million.